auth0/Auth0.Android/README.md

 ### Encryption enforced (Min API 21)

 This version expands the minimum version and adds encryption to the data storage.
-In those devices where a Secure LockScreen has been configured it can require the user authentication before letting them obtain the stored credentials.
+Additionally, in those devices where a Secure Lock Screen has been configured it can require the user authentication before letting them obtain the stored credentials.
 The class is called `SecureCredentialsManager` and requires at minimum Android API 21.

 #### Usage
-The usage is similar to the previous version, with the slight difference that the manager now requires a valid `Context` as shown below:
+The usage is similar to the previous version, with the slight difference that the manager now requires a valid android `Context` as shown below:

 ```java
 AuthenticationAPIClient authentication = new AuthenticationAPIClient(account);